-In a single node set-up, all processes are running on a single VM.
-This architecture can support only a limited number of the concurrent sessions.
-This is not a hard limit, but a limit that has been determined during in-depth performance testing cycles.
-For these tests, Awingu has used average user profiles (3 streamed applications, 10 accesses to reverse proxied web applications, a number of file operations per hour per user).
+In a single node set-up, all processes are running on a single VM (frontend role, backend role and database role).
+This architecture can support only a limited number of the concurrent users.
 This has resulted in the following deployment recommendations: